redhat-cip/software-factory/docs/deploy.rst

 command to check files modifications.

+.. _network-access:

 Network Access
 --------------

-All network access goes through the main instance (called managesf).
+All network access goes through the main instance (called gateway).
 The FQDN used during deployment needs to resolved to the instance IP.
 SF network access goes through TCP ports: